smittytone/PreviewMarkdown/README.md

 This app provides [Markdown](https://daringfireball.net/projects/markdown/syntax) file preview and thumbnailing extensions for versions of macOS 10.15 or above.

-Version 2.0.0 features a brand new rendering engine which adds support for tables, source code highligting, nested blockquotes and more.
+Version 2.0.0 features a brand new rendering engine which adds support for tables, source code highlighting, nested blockquotes and more.
 It adds preliminary img support

 [![PreviewMarkdown App Store QR code](qr-code.jpg)](https://apps.apple.com/gb/app/previewmarkdown/id1492280469)